Smart Language Learner

 Yabla’s main competitor is FluentU.

 However, Yabla’s video library is much more engaging.
-Their drama series are a strong motivating force that can help you learn a language.
+Their TV series are a strong motivating force that can help you learn a language.

 CaptionPop